Blendify/blender-manual/blender_docs/manual/editors/preferences/animation.rst

 Show Auto Keying Warning
    Displays a warning at the top right of the *3D View*, when moving objects, if *Auto Keyframe* is on.
 Only Insert Available
-   This will only add keyframes to channel F-Curves that already exist.
+   This will only add keyframes to channels of F-curves that already exist.

 .. seealso::